 Outdoor kitchen/grill area

 Plenty of entertainment space

 Pool house/cabana (with a bathroom).
-In the winter months, when the pool is not in use, the pool house can double as an off-season storage space for pool and patio supplies and accessories
+When the pool is not in use in the winter months, the pool house can double as an off-season storage space for pool and patio supplies and accessories.

 This fabulous 2-story, 5-bedroom, 3.5-bath European style home incorporates special features that make the outdoor space an ideal summer spot.
-There’s the spectacular pool, a covered rear patio, lounge area, outdoor cooking, dining and entertainment area (Plan #193-1095).
+There’s a spectacular pool, a covered rear patio, lounge area, outdoor cooking, dining, and entertainment area (Plan #193-1095).

 Yes, You Should!

 Aside from the obvious fun, enjoyable get-togethers, games, and convenience of a pool in the backyard, there are other benefits to having a home with a pool.

 Let’s start with the aesthetic value.
 A pool – especially one that is smartly designed and well-equipped with special amenities – is an attractive focal point of any home.

 A pool has a lot of health benefits.
 It can be used to build strength and stamina or relieve physical and mental stress, and it provides a way for low-impact exercise and aqua therapy.